Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 believe we've got 45 and then we generally will

-Sometimes we'll do a duplicate of a particular design and the auctioneer will give the choice for the backup bidder if they want to buy the second container of that design.
+Sometimes we'll do a duplicate of a particular design, and the auctioneer will give the choice for the backup bidder if they want to buy the second container of that design.

 That's great.

-Money's raised going to Badger Honor Flight for our veterans to go visit Washington, D.C.
+That's all going to go towards the Badger Honor Flight, money raised going to Badger Honor Flight for our veterans to go visit Washington, D.C.

 and have them honored.

-We want people to come out on Sunday, Gordy, rain or shine, but if you can't, if you're with the show goals all over Wisconsin, there might be people to haywords like, hey, I can't make it down to the Copkeys, they can still donate and they can still bid.
+We want people to come out on Sunday, Gordy, rain or shine, but if you can't, if you're with the show goals all over Wisconsin, there might be people in Hayward's like, hey, I can't make it down to the Copkeys.

-They certainly
+They

-can.
+certainly can.

-They can call us on the phone and we'll bid for a container or if they just want to make a donation, they can do a credit card donation over the phone that goes directly to the Honor Flight.
+They can call us on the phone and we'll bid for a container, or if they just want to make a donation, they can do a credit card donation over the phone that goes directly to the Honor Flight.

 Wow, that's fantastic.